winter3angle/dumbsec/content/oscp-prep/webgoat-xxe-assignments.md

 Summary: Solutions for WebGoat 8 XXE tasks
 Status: draft

 #### Intro: simple xxe (as dubbed by authors)
 We should abuse XXE vulnerability to list root directory content on the server.
 The only entry point is a comment field under some poor cat's photo which got a hanger around his neck :)
-Upon clicking on submit button, client app makes a request with `Content-Type` header set to `application/xml`  hencethe request body contain XML payload.
+Upon clicking on submit button, client app makes a request with `Content-Type` header set to `application/xml` hence the request body contain XML payload.
 It's not a sort of convoluted document, just a couple of tags:
 ```xml
 <?xml version="1.0"?>
 <comment>